Student Rights and Responsibilities

 You have the right to know the interest rate of your loan, the total amount to be repaid (or not to be repaid), repayment procedures, when repayment begins, and the length of the repayment period.

-You have the right to know how Baldwin Wallace College determines whether you are making satisfactory academic progress, and what happens if you are not.
+You have the right to know how Baldwin Wallace University determines whether you are making satisfactory academic progress, and what happens if you are not.

 You must regularly check your student email account for information from Baldwin Wallace University and the Office of Financial Aid.